Online Schools in Ohio

 The Ohio State University, OSU, is another university that offers students the option to take classes online.
 OSU's online program is managed by the Office of Extended Education, a department that specifically focuses on providing services to students who are interested in additional learning but not in completing a degree.
 This can include students taking prerequisites for degrees to be completed at other schools, lifelong learners seeking personal enrichment, and working professionals who want to maintain or expand their knowledge base.

 In addition to traditional, campus-based schools, a wealth of primarily online institutions offer online education opportunities to Ohio students.
-From nationally recognized schools, like DeVry and University of Phoenix, who offer a wealth of degree options, to more focused offering from specialized schools, like Colorado Technical University and Ultimate Medical Academy, there are a lot of options for today's students.
+From nationally recognized schools, who offer a wealth of degree options, to more focused offering from specialized schools, like Colorado Technical University and Ultimate Medical Academy, there are a lot of options for today's students.
 In other words, Ohio students have any number of options when it comes to where they choose to attend college and why.